lobehub/lobe-chat/README.md

 #### `1` Function Calling Plugin System

-By building a powerful plugin ecosystem, ChatGPT not only can provide real-time news updates, but it can also assist you in easily querying documents and accessing various e-commerce data.
-This allows ChatGPT to play a key role in a wider range of fields.
+By building a robust plugin ecosystem, ChatGPT cannot only provide real-time news updates but can also assist you in efficiently querying documents and accessing various e-commerce data.
+This allows ChatGPT to play a vital role in a wider range of fields.
 If you are interested in writing plugins, we provide detailed component development documentation, SDKs, and template files in the [🧩 Plugin System](#-Plugin-System) section below.
 Let's work together to make ChatGPT more powerful and easier to use.

 <br/>